 "It's true," she continued.
 "See, his mother is a big fan of the Ootori and when he was born they - "

-The man aimed the gun at her.
+The man pointed the gun at her.
 "Why don't I kill you first?
 You're really noisy."

 Haruhi sucked in her breath.
 Kyoya suddenly straightened up.